 A lot of people mistakenly believe that shooting with a better camera will give them better footage.
 In reality, shooting with a top-of-the-line cinema camera often does more to reveal the flaws in your shots than it does to improve them.
 A film will never be as beautiful as it could be without good lighting.

-The biggest difference between bringing home so-so shots and fantastic footage isn’t what you are shoot with; it’s what you are shooting at.
+The biggest difference between bringing home so-so shots and fantastic footage isn’t what you are shooting with; it’s what you are shooting at.
 The best way to shoot better shots is to take greater control over the look of the things you are shooting.
 This means thinking less like a camera operator and more like a Director of Photography.

 Think about it: a camera operator stands behind the camera and shoots what he or she sees.
-But, a Director of Photography moves all over the set and takes control over everything in the frame.
+But, a Director of Photography moves all over the set and takes control of everything in the frame.
 A Director of Photography isn’t only concerned with the camera settings.
 The DP makes decisions about everything from the color of the shirt on the subject to the position of the props and the look of the lighting.
 Film lighting is the most critical factor in determining image quality.

 The best way to shoot better shots is to take greater control over the look of the things you are shooting.

-When it comes to making lighting decisions, there are at least five factors to consider every time you turn on a lighting instrument: Position, brightness, quality, shape and color.
+When it comes to making lighting decisions, there are at least five factors to consider every time you turn on a lighting instrument: position, brightness, quality, shape and color.

 Light positioning is about adjusting the length, direction and angle of shadows that an instrument casts.
 Positioning a light source near the camera creates what is known as flat lighting.
 Flat film lighting is low on the creativity scale, and neutral in terms of emotion.
 When you move a light farther to the side of the subject it becomes increasingly more dramatic and emotional.
 When a single light strikes one side of the subject’s face at a 90-degree angle in relation to the camera, it creates a very dramatic look.
 And when it is pointed at the wall behind the subject, the result is the uber-dramatic silhouette.

-We often refer to the overall brightness of a scene as being high key or low key.
-High key lighting floods the entire scene with high levels of light so that everything is brightly lit.
-Filmmakers use high-key lighting for happy, or upbeat scenes.
-By contrast, low key lighting is dark.
+We often refer to the overall brightness of a scene as being high-key or low-key.
+High-key lighting floods the entire scene with high levels of light so that everything is brightly lit.
+Filmmakers use high-key lighting for happy or upbeat scenes.
+By contrast, low-key lighting is dark.
 It makes greater use of shadows than illumination and, as a result, it creates drama and suspense.

 Quality refers to a light’s hardness or softness.
 A hard light is characterized by a sharp, defined shadow edge and a deep, dark shadow.
 Hard light pulls out the angular features of a face and draws attention to wrinkles and creases.
 It can make a subject look strong, or weathered, or wicked.
 Hard lighting can make a subject seem intimidating.
 Soft lighting has a broad, gradual shadow edge and a faint shadow.
 It is more flattering on the face.
 It conceals wrinkles and hides lines in the face, and makes people seem more friendly and approachable.
 Possibly more trustworthy.
 Filmmakers alter the hardness of a lighting instrument by adjusting the lamp from spot to flood, or by adding diffusion material or a softbox to the front of the instrument.